Doug Brien

-Douglas Robert Zachariah Brien (born November 24, 1970) is a former American football placekicker and American businessman.
-He played twelve seasons in the National Football League (NFL) for seven teams: San Francisco, New Orleans, Indianapolis, Tampa Bay, Minnesota, New York Jets, and Chicago.
-Brien was picked in the third round of the 1994 NFL Draft (85th overall) by San Francisco out of the University of California, Berkeley.
+Douglas Robert Zachariah Brien (born November 24, 1970) is an American former professional football player who was a placekicker for 12 seasons in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the San Francisco 49ers in the third round of the 1994 NFL draft.
+Brien played in the NFL for seven teams: San Francisco, New Orleans, Indianapolis, Tampa Bay, Minnesota, New York Jets, and Chicago.
 After retiring from the NFL, Brien co-founded the real estate investment firms Waypoint Homes and Mynd.

-High school career
+Early life

 Brien attended De La Salle High School in Concord, California, where he was a placekicker for the Spartans' football team his senior year.

 College career

-At California, he was a member of the teams that won the Citrus Bowl in 1991 and the Alamo Bowl in 1993.
+At the University of California, Berkeley, he was a member of the teams that won the Citrus Bowl in 1991 and the Alamo Bowl in 1993.
 Off the field, he was a member of the Sigma Alpha Epsilon fraternity.